parthjdabhi/Ultimate-AdBlock/README.md

 - CSS Elements - Social Fanboys List: 6.705
 - Javascript files: 27

-Total: 25.627 / 50.000
+Total: 30.085 / 50.000

 ## ToDo

-- malwaredomainlist filters
+- Malwaredomains (~18.000 hosts) filters
-- privacy trackers filter
+- privacy trackers (hosts) filter
+- Easylist Dutch
 - Check for duplicate hostnames and remove them
+- Make two seperate extensions because of the 50.000 items max: one for the hosts and one for the css elements hiding.
 - OSX extension
 - iOS Interface to enable/disable filters